Thursday, May 16, 2019

 NB: remember that the color of the glass of the bottle does not give any indications of the quality or price or even the provenance of the wine (except in Germany for the latter, maybe)

-• 1980s - The era of the rise of capitalism, we talk about money, we talk about the dollar bill, also nicknamed "the Greed decade" western Europe was deeply under the influence of the American dream (Movies, TV Series, Music, Clothes, Fast Food, etc...), the earth population rose to 4.8 billion people by the mid-80s, the world is experiencing important socioeconomic changes due to drastic advances in technologies and techniques, wine production was still on the rise, quality started to overcome quantity, bottles are now smaller, leaner and even clearer than they were 40 years ago, and became the norm for the Classic Bordeaux and Burgundy bottles
+• 1980s - The era of the rise of capitalism, we talk about money, we talk about the dollar bill, also nicknamed "the Greed decade" Western Europe was deeply under the influence of the American dream (Movies, TV Series, Music, Clothes, Fast Food, etc...), the earth population rose to 4.8 billion people by the mid-80s, the world is experiencing critical socioeconomic changes due to drastic advances in technologies and techniques, wine production was still on the rise, quality started to overcome quantity, bottles are now smaller, leaner and even clearer than they were 40 years ago, and became the norm for the Classic Bordeaux and Burgundy bottles

-• 1990s - The end of the Cold War and the rise of technology with major communication, multiculturalism, alternative media, the World Wide Web, cable television, and cellphone advances, luxury goods, and brands are also rising.
+• 1990s - The end of the Cold War and the rise of technology with significant communication, multiculturalism, alternative media, the World Wide Web, cable television, cellphone advances, luxury goods, and brands are also rising.
 Rare artisanal products become cult products accessible to only a few.
-By the late 1990s, "expensive" meant to be produced in small quantities, be visually different, and show a certain weight.
+By the late 1990s, "expensive" meant to be produced in small quantities, be visually different and show a certain weight.
 Thus, the bottles of the world's most expensive wines distinguish themselves from the rest by becoming heavier and thicker, especially in Napa Valley, where cult wineries with tiny production excel at being the heavyweight champions of the wine world's heavy bottles.

-• 2000s - The new millennium, the decade responsible (among too many other things) for the rise of social networks (i.e., MySpace, LinkedIn, Facebook, Twitter, etc...), the "iPhones," and thus the beginning of the "human's addiction to smartphones" era, which unavoidably resulted into an incurable global infection known as "the phone zombies", and other significant cultural highlights as well as disasters (i.e., the housing crisis of 2006, followed by the financial crisis of 2008 and their consequences) and political milestones across the globe (i.e., Barack Obama was the first African American elected at the Presidency and became the 44th President of the United States) and so many other things (but as usual I'm derivating from the initial subject).
+• 2000s - The new millennium, the decade responsible (among too many other things) for the rise of social networks (i.e., MySpace, LinkedIn, Facebook, Twitter, etc...), the "iPhones," and thus the beginning of the "human's addiction to smartphones" era, which unavoidably resulted into an incurable global infection known as "the phone zombies," and other significant cultural highlights as well as disasters (i.e., the housing crisis of 2006, followed by the financial crisis of 2008 and their consequences) and political milestones across the globe (i.e., Barack Obama was the first African American elected at the Presidency and became the 44th President of the United States) and so many other things (but as usual I'm derivating from the initial subject).

 Examples of Bottle and Label Design Changes Over Time